Rjv-RY/MangaWatch/README.md

 ## Special Thanks

 Special Thanks to the MangaDex API and its authors.
 It's great to work with if a little daunting in the start.
 The imports were smooth once I realized it's limitations and quirks.

+## Possible Future Features

+I plan to add Ratings and Reviews/Comments like Letterboxd has, to the application.
+But it's still a maybe.